Rains in MG stop operations at Vale, Usiminas, Vallourec and CSN

 Intense rains that hit Minas Gerais paralyzed operations at Vale, Usiminas, CSN and closed the Pau Branco iron ore mine, owned by France’s Vallourec, leaving companies and communities in the important state for the country’s mining sector on alert.

+“We view the news as potentially negative for the entire sector, as it could result in new regulations that result in suspensions of existing operations or delays in new projects,” XP Investimentos said in a note.

+Vale, CSN and Usiminas reported shutdowns today, which negatively impacted the companies’ shares.

-The mining company Vale informed today that it has partially paralyzed production in the Southeast and South Systems “with the aim of guaranteeing the safety of its employees and communities”, due to the high level of rainfall that hit Minas Gerais.
+In the case of Vale, the mining company said that it partially paralyzed production in the Southeast and South Systems “to ensure the safety of its employees and communities”, due to the high level of rains that hit Minas Gerais.

 According to a statement, train circulation on the EFVM (Vitoria-Minas Railroad) was affected.